huminted/huminted/README.md

 -->

-# 👋 Hi there, I'm a Senior Android Development Engineer
+# ✈️ Hi , I'm an Android Development Engineer

 👨‍💻 **Specialized in Android development** with a focus on code reusability and maintainability
 🔧 Expert in **modular refactoring** and **SDK development** for scalable solutions